NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson03_multiqc.md

 </p>

 In the above image, the description column is helpful in interpreting the table.
-Upon perusal of the table, we can see input from FastQC, STAR, Qualimap and salmon.
+Upon perusal of the table, we can see input from FastQC, STAR, and Qualimap.
 For example, the total number of raw reads is given in the `M Seqs` column on the far right of the table.

 STAR provides information about *uniquely mapping reads* in the `%Aligned` column.
 A good quality sample will have **at least 75% of the reads uniquely mapped**.
 Once the value starts to drop below 60%, it's advisable to start troubleshooting.
 Low number of uniquely mapping reads means that more reads are mapped to multiple locations.